is an annual report produced in conjunction with the Regional Security Office

 sports teams.
 Club members are often 15-25 years old and known as “football

 hooligans.”
 A number of these clubs have very strong ties to criminal,

 right-wing, and ultra-nationalist organizations.
 Authorities often struggle to

 curb violence inside sporting events and around their venues.
 In recent years,

-there have been instances of violently assaults on foreign fans and, in one
+there have been instances of violent assaults on foreign fans and, in one

 case, a murder.
 This risk also extends to sports pubs, where hooligans have